mohitpai/journey-optimizer.en/help/using/segment/get-started-audience-orchestration.md

 >[!IMPORTANT]
 >
 >Audiences resulting from composition workflows can be targeted into Journey Optimizer campaigns only.
 They are not available for use in journeys.
+>
+>Campaigns in Adobe Journey Optimizer are not yet integrated with the policy enforcement service.
+Therefore, any data usage labels you apply to your audience attributes will not be enforced in Journey Optimizer campaigns.

 Audience composition is accessible from Adobe Journey Optimizer **[!UICONTROL Segments]** menu: